AntimaRai/Fraud_Card/README.md

 # Fraud_Card
-To detect farud Card using machine learning
+To detect fraud Card using machine learning
 Download the creditcard.csv dataset from kaggle
 Set up the environment by installing pandas,matplotlib etc to run the program